nandinip92/typing-visualizer-websocket/README.md

 ### Simple Example

-Think of a “doorbell” analogy:

-- **HTTP**: You keep knocking on the door again and again to check if the pizza arrived 🍕.
+- **HTTP**: Like asking the teacher repeatedly if your test results are ready 📝

-- **WebSockets**: You ring once, and the delivery person can ring **your bell anytime** when pizza is ready 🔔.
+- **WebSockets**: Like the teacher shouting your score immediately when it’s ready 📣

 ### Key Features of WebSockets